gmp26/qalib/README.md

   // This just corresponds to the seed used in unit tests. var seed = "unit-test/C38/1";

-  // qalib includes seedrandom fore repeatable questions Math.seedrandom(seed);
+  // qalib includes seedrandom for repeatable questions Math.seedrandom(seed);
   maker = qalib.topicMakerById('C38');